JohnnySC/Android/README.md

 YotaTestApp - is test application for YotaDevices.
 It gets url address and shows html code of it.

 TestAppIntech - is another test application for Intech.
 It uses API to get mediacontent and shows it as list or grid.
 For more information read about it in my blog. http://johnnyblog.ru/archives/94

+SlideMenu - is an application, that uses slide menu, the menu that appears if user slides at the left side, then it is possible to opt one of many choices.